 Group 4: breath, heard, indeed, instant, mother, pleasant, please, pleasure, tomorrow, wonderful

 Group 5: accident, different, enough, it's, realized, shall, struggled, thought, through, whole

 2) Print off the reading assessment and have it ready on a clipboard to use in your small groups as you finish each section.
 Have each child read as far as he/she can in a minute; record the date and how many words the child read.
-If you make a copy of each child’s assessment, it would be great to share with parents during parent-teacher conference time.
+If you make a copy of each child’s assessment, it would be great to share with parents during parent-teacher conferences.

 3) With your lesson planner in front of you, lay out plans for 2 weeks at a time.
-Divide the activities into groups: teacher-led, independent center, whole class games, partner or small group games, writing etc. Record in your planner which days and times you will use each activity.
+Divide the activities into groups: teacher-led, independent center, whole class games, partner or small group games, writing, etc. Record in your planner which days and times you will use each activity.